kendarorg/HttpAnsweringMachine/docs/plugins/socks5.md

 The httpProxyPort is the one for the http/s proxy

+If needed all http communication can be intercepted without configuring the DNS, just setting interceptAllHttp to true.
+This does not work for https since you will need first to [set the certificates](../https.md) .
+Following this approach all http calls will be logged even the ones to plain IP addresses.

 Here is the basic configuration

     {
     "id": "socks5.server",
     "port": 1080,
     "httpProxyPort": 1081,
+    "interceptAllHttp":false,
     "active": true
     }